ctdk/modern-xiafs/README.md

 -------------------------------------------------------------------------------

 A port of the [Xiafs filesystem](https://en.wikipedia.org/wiki/Xiafs) from the 2.1.20 Linux kernel to the 2.6.32 Linux kernel using the Minix fs code in the 2.6.32 kernel.
-It is currently known to work with 2.6.32, 3.2.0, 3.10-3.19, and 4.x kernels.
+It is currently known to work with 2.6.32, 3.2.0, 3.10-3.19, and 4.x kernels, with work on the 6.x kernels ongoing.
 Lately this module is being tested against the major new stable kernel versions some time after their release, but it is not being tested against every minor point release.

 -------------------------------------------------------------------------------